AbdulWahabAbrar/de-zoomcamp-2023/week_1_solutions_part_A.md

 python -m pip list
 ```

+## Before moving on to SQL part, I would like to mention the database names

+..* green_trip_data: This is the Green Taxi Trips Database
+..* zones: This is the Taxi Zone Database
+..* joined_trip_data: This is the Joined Database of green_trip_data and zones

 ### Question 3: Count Records: How many taxi trips were totally made on January 15?